ahennechart/DeepProject/README.md

 faceCropping(imgpath)

 ```
+Parameter :  imgpath = Path of your image
 Permits to detect faces in the input picture, to crop it and then to resize the picture.
 ```

 #### ConfusionMatrixBuild.py